marckean/marcseparation/_docs/25-dad_kids_sport.md

 ### Charlie Basketball coaching

 In the report it did a great job advertising the fact that I'm crap at encouraging kids to play sport.
 Over 2 years ago maybe, definitely not now.
 What wasn't mentioned in the report was that in the past two years since separation, and as a result of no Saturday morning sport, I took it upon myself and arranged & paid for Charlie to have one-on-one Basketball coaching.
-Alex knew about this great initiative of mine, but decided not to menton this in the report.
+Alex knew about this great initiative of mine, but decided not to mention this in the report.

 Since separation, on a weekend that I had the kids, I took Charlie to the Waitara PCYC to play Basketball, but I noticed that he didn't have the exact skills, he looked a little amateur in his style.
 I knew that it would be great if someone can work with Charlie one-on-one and teach him some invaluable skills so that he could use these new skills to really help him progress in his quest to be great at Basketball.